Germany: Hamburg gets first fully automated tram | DW | 11.10.2021

 These flexible systems allow a driver, who will still remain on board, to manually operate trains when they move to stretches of track that are not outfitted with corresponding control technology.
 All other operations, such as starting, accelerating, decelerating, stopping and shunting will be fully automated.

-At Monday's unveiling, Siemens President Roland Busch praised the new project as a "blueprint for digitalizing the rails in Germany, Europe and the the world."
+At Monday's unveiling, Siemens CEO Roland Busch praised the new project as a "blueprint for digitalizing the rails in Germany, Europe and the the world."